gl2748/hobbes-detroit/src/pages/project/google_clocks.md

   - textColumns:
       - column: >-
-          The result of this collaboration is a set of designs that, at first glance, might look like artwork in the drawing room.
+          The result of this collaboration is a set of designs that, at first glance, might simply look like artwork.
 On closer examination they change throughout the day, communicating the time while punctuating each minute with a moment of small delight.
     type: textArea
   - bleed: false
     largeMediaFile: 'https://ucarecdn.com/ad5bb45a-7055-4a0a-88c7-c5c3bd72a4af/'